SigurdJanson/shinyCSVImpoMod/README.md

   )
 ```

 ### Server

-You can access to the input's value in the server side by calling the module using the corresponding namespace id (here "ProjectDataFile"):
+You can access to the input's value in the server side by calling the module using the corresponding name space id (here "ProjectDataFile"):

 ```R
 server <- function(input,output,session) {